 Within two weeks of arriving, we’d partnered with local organisations and started delivering essential hygiene items to those in greatest need.

-One of the most pressing problems is the lack of available toilets and showers.
-Poor sanitation is causing serious infectious diseases to spread, putting vulnerable people at even greater risk.
+One of the most pressing problems was the lack of available toilets and showers.
+Poor sanitation was causing serious infectious diseases to spread, putting vulnerable people at even greater risk.
 That’s why we partnered with a local women’s agricultural cooperative to distribute essential hygiene items in towns surrounding Gazientep.
-The coop is already providing cooked meals—so our work supplements theirs and answers a pressing need.
+The coop was already providing cooked meals—so our work supplemented theirs and answered a pressing need.

-We are also working alongside a local volunteer group in Antakya to help in the worst affected area, and with other local groups to carry out weekly hygiene distributions in six locations to complement what they do.
+We also worked alongside a local volunteer group in Antakya to help in the worst affected area, and with other local groups to carry out weekly hygiene distributions in six locations.

-In addition to hygiene items, communities in more rural areas need food.
-We were the first aid workers to arrive in a number of villages, where people are asking for food essentials—and Ramadan is about to begin.
+In addition to hygiene items, communities in more rural areas needed food.
+We were the first aid workers to arrive in a number of villages, where people were asking for food essentials—and Ramadan was just about to begin.